1jour1vin

 manual

-direct pressing, alcoholic fermentation in cement or enamelled steel vats for about 3 weeks
+direct pressing, alcoholic fermentation in cement or enameled steel vats for approximately 3 weeks

 Alcohol content